Constrained Density Matching and Modeling for Cross-lingual Alignment of Contextualized Representations: Experiments

-\paragraph{Supervised settings.} FCNN and Real-NVP training for 5 epochs are worse than these training with \emph{semantic criterion} in almost all setups.
+\paragraph{Supervised settings.} FCNN and Real-NVP training for 5 epochs are worse than those training with \emph{semantic criterion} in almost all setups.
 This demonstrates the importance of validation criteria.
-We find that, though Joint-Align training with 100k parallel data wins on internal CBLI, it is worse than Real-NVP training with merely 20k data and \emph{semantic criterion} in the other external tasks.
-This means that Joint-Align overfits CBLI.
-We see similar results when contrasting VecMap with GAN-Real-NVP.
+We find that, though Joint-Align training with 100k parallel data wins on internal CBLI, it is worse than Real-NVP training with (i) merely 20k data and (ii) \emph{semantic criterion} in the external tasks.
+This means Joint-Align overfits CBLI.
+We see similar results by contrasting VecMap with GAN-Real-NVP.

 We see that the gains from all alignments on Align are much smaller than on others.
 This might be because SimAlign (used to induce word alignments) or the dataset cannot recognize the improved contextualized embeddings after alignment.